Skip to main content

 Threat model reviewThe repository detail page shows the generated threat model in an editor.
 Saving an edit (or a regenerated model) replaces the current threat model and influences ranking on later scans.
 Prior threat models are not retained as history.

 Incremental scansRun on the configured schedule and process commits after the last completed run.
 Slice metadata drives changed-file-based selection.
-Manual re-scan stays available.
+Manual re-scan stays available and intentionally reruns even if the same range was scanned before; scheduled/incremental active runs use an idempotency key to avoid duplicate in-flight work.

 Evidence ingestionv2 findings are stored only when their evidence cites safe repo-relative paths and line ranges included in the review context manifest.
-Invalid model output is recorded as dropped diagnostics instead of becoming a finding.
+Valid candidates then pass a deterministic false-positive filter before the max-finding cap.
+Invalid, filtered, or capped output is recorded as dropped diagnostics instead of becoming a finding.

 Patch generationFrom a finding, Orka creates a dedicated patch task that writes a patch summary and diff artifact.
 The proposal is marked ready only when the recorded changed files and diff match the actual workspace result.